 Objective: To cultivate deeper intellectual rigour, scholarly excellence, and broader societal relevance in the educational model, advancing holistic and integrated Islamic knowledge.
 It is designed for individuals seeking to deepen their knowledge in Islamic Thought and the Integration of Revealed and Human Acquired Knowledge.

-Certification: Upon graduation, students will receive a Master of Philosophy certificate issued by the Institute of Knowledge Integration, accredited by IIIT (the International Institute of Islamic Thought) and iMET (IIUM).
+Certification: Upon graduation, students will receive a Postgraduate Certificate issued by the Institute of Knowledge Integration and the International Institute of Islamic Thought.

 Delivery: A fully online educational program.